SkittlePox/skittlepox.github.io/_pages/about.md

 ### Personal Interests

-I enjoy reading, watching movies, playing ultimate frisbee, surfing, bouldering, going to the gym, playing piano, listening to music (I'm a bit of an audiophile), playing pool, and solving Rubik's Cubes (my personal best for a 3-by-3 is 9.58s, and my best Ao5 was ~12s).
-In recent times I was a frequent reader of [LessWrong](https://www.lesswrong.com/) ([here's my profile](https://www.lesswrong.com/users/benjamin-spiegel) if you're curious), an avid listener of the [Making Sense](https://samharris.org/podcast/making-sense-episodes/) podcast, and did mindfulness meditation.
+I enjoy reading, watching movies, playing ultimate frisbee, surfing, bouldering, going to the gym, playing piano, listening to music, playing pool, and solving Rubik's Cubes (my personal best for a 3-by-3 is 9.58s, and my best Ao5 was ~12s).
+I am an avid listener of the [Making Sense](https://samharris.org/podcast/making-sense-episodes/) podcast and practice mindfulness meditation.